Deepish-S/Artificial_intelligence-/README.md

 # Artificial_intelligence
-This respo contains all lab programs
+This respo contains all lab programs deepish